Updated November 2024

 More things to do and see:

 - Berlin has lots of nightlife.
-The Klunker Kranich rooftop bar gives a view of the city.
+The Klunker Kranich rooftop bar in particular gives a lovely view of the city.

-- Stolperstein Stones (aka Stumbling Stones) are small bronze plaques on sidewalks around Berlin that feature names of Nazi victims.
+- Stolperstein Stones (aka Stumbling Stones) are small goldish bronze plaques on sidewalks around Berlin that feature names of Nazi victims.
 The plaques for each victim are situated at their individual former places of residency.
-Keep your eye out for them and stand where they once stood at their homes before being taken away by the Nazis.
+Keep your eye out for them and take at least a little bit of solace in the fact that these people have not been forgotten.

 Comments